HugoPhibbs/TrafficController/admin/readme.md

 ### Cmd_Line
 - Command line application that presents the current state of this application
-- User is able to start the application, and view the average wait time for each of the directions
+- User is able to start the application, and view the average wait time for each of the directions.
+- After each cycle letting a direction through the intersection, the user should be prompted to go through the next cycle
+- Should have a Controller object attribute that it interfaces with